workbenchdev/Workbench/README.md

 - realtime GTK/CSS preview
 - library of examples
-- 1000+ icons
 - JavaScript and Vala support
 - XML and Blueprint for describing user interface
 - syntax highlighting, undo/redo, autosave, session restore
-- code formatter
+- code linter and formatter
+- terminal output
-- console logs
+- 1000+ icons

+ℹ️ Workbench is made possible by Flatpak.
+Only Flathub Workbench is supported.

 **Testimonials**